 In an effort to reduce the number of foreclosures and short sales on the market many lenders have created Loan Modification programs, in cooperation with the U.S. Government, that may be able to help you stay in your home.

 Some of the benefits of a Loan Modification include:

 2) Extending the term of the loan

 By doing a Loan Modification, you may get a fresh start with your mortgage company.
 These programs are designed to bring your mortgage up to date, after funding delinquent payments, interest, escrow, fees and other costs associated with your mortgage.
 A Loan Modification may be able to finance these fees by attaching them to the remaining balance, allowing you to repay them over the term of your loan.

 Time is of the essence and if you are struggling to pay your mortgage, you should consider a Loan Modification quickly before you begin to default on your loan and face a foreclosure situation.
 Once a loan becomes delinquent, it is more difficult to work with your lender and obtain a Loan Modification.

 Other ways to prevent a foreclosure and help you to keep your home include:

-Pre-Foreclosure Sale: If you believe that you can no longer pay the mortgage, but want to avoid a foreclosure or short sale, a pre-foreclosure sale of the home may be an option for you.
-But you need to act quickly and agressively to sell your home before foreclosure proceedings begin.
+If you believe that you can no longer pay the mortgage, but want to avoid a foreclosure or short sale, a pre-foreclosure sale of the home may be an option for you.
+But you need to act quickly and aggressively to sell your home before foreclosure proceedings begin.